 - Someone’s injured on your property, and it’s your fault

 - You accidentally cause damage to someone else’s stuff, or place

 - Someone (or pet) listed on your policy causes damage to someone else

-If any of these three things happen, personal liability insurance will cover the cost of a lawyer to defend you, and pay the damages you’re responsible for.
+If any of these three things happen, personal liability insurance covers the cost of a lawyer to defend you, and your insurance company will pay the damages you’re responsible for.